manv6/testerloop-app-demo/README.md

 # Testerloop App Demo

-This example shows how to create a simple npm package project to create a dockerfile.
+This example shows how to install and run testerloop-app in your custom npm project.

 # Add your Testerloop Github Token to gain access to the Testerloop's NPM Modules